cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-show.md

 ## Compatibility

-The `SHOW` command is a Greenplum Database extension.
+The `SHOW` command is a Cloudberry Database extension.

 ## See Also